-The motherboard comes with two RAID controllers that allow you to configure Serial ATA hard disk drives as RAID sets.
+The motherboard comes with one RAID controller that allows you to configure Serial ATA hard disk drives as RAID sets.

-- The Intel[®] ICH9R Southbridge RAID includes a high performance SATA RAID controller that supports RAID 0, RAID 1, RAID 10, and RAID 5 for six independent Serial ATA channels. - Marvell[®] 88SE6145 RAID.
-Enabled by Marvell[®] 88SE6145 controller, Marvell[®] RAID extends the advantages of software RAID beyond internal hard disk drives to external disks or external, port-multiplier enabled enclosures
+The Intel® ICH9R Southbridge RAID includes a high performance SATA RAID controller that supports RAID 0, RAID 1, RAID 10, and RAID 5 for six independent Serial ATA channels.